 Backstory and Context

 Built for Cable TV billionaire Bill Daniels, Cableland stands as one of many mansions that exist in the greater Denver area, unique for its Postmodernist Architecture.
 It was built between 1986-1987 by architect Lawrence Pepper and interior designer Andrew Gerhard.
-Originally, the plot of land that the mansion sits on was bought by Daniels and his wife in 1967; this purchase was initially two buildings that were then combined into a single dwelling.
-In the 1980s, Daniels hired Gerhard and Pepper to remodel this combination building into a grander piece of work that would become Cableland.
+Originally the plot of land that the mansion sits on was bought by Daniels and his wife in 1967, this purchase was originally two buildings that were then combined into a single dwelling.
+In the 1980s Daniels hired Gerhard and Pepper to remodel this combination building into a grander piece of work that would become Cableland.

 Today the mansion still sees use as an event venue for the city and as host to meetings for charitable organizations, being used for many fundraisers.
 Since 1986, $20 million has been raised at events hosted at the mansion.
 In 2019 Cableland was recognized as a local landmark for the city of Denver by the Landmark Preservation Commission.

 Bill Daniels Bio, Cableland.
 Accessed November 17th 2020. https://www.cableland.org/bill-daniels-bio.

 Cableland Foundation.
 Application for Landmark Designation, Denver Gov Landmark Preservation Commission.
 January 1st 2019.
 Accessed November 17th 2020. https://www.denvergov.org/content/dam/denvergov/Portals/646/documents/landmark/designations/Cableland_Landmark_Designation_App_signature%26photos.pdf.

 Cableland Official Residence of the Denver Mayor .
 Accessed June 23rd 2020. https://www.cableland.org/in-the-news/denvers-cableland-now-historical-landmark.